 However, not long ago Ana met an accountant in Sydney who had migrated from Pakistan.
 “He told me a lot about the history of his home, and also Kashmir.”
 I probed Ana further about what he specifically said about Kashmir, “A river.
 He said something about a big river and the politics that surrounded it.
 He also spoke about some vote that was supposed to resolve things.
 He said I would probably hear a different perspective on all this if I spoke to an Indian.”
 The accountant from Pakistan must have referred to the River Jhelum and Kashmir’s long awaited referendum.
 “When I read about your art work, I remembered what the accountant told me.
 That’s why I contacted you.”

-It was after this conversation, with the Pakistani accountant, that Ana heard about this work and decided to participate.
-The Pakistani accountant had told Ana that his perspective on Kashmir would probably be different to an Indian’s.
-Ana and I spoke about the roles that India and Pakistan had played in the dual occupation of the region, the process of Partition and Kashmir’s right to self-determination.
-Anna was surprised to hear that China was also in the mix.
+Ana and I spoke about the roles that India and Pakistan play in the dual occupation of the region, the process of Partition and Kashmir’s right to self-determination.
+She was surprised to hear that China was also in the mix.

 “I spent some time in Cambodia, and the deep smiles people carry despite their experiences of genocide really affected me.”
 Ana went on, “I have a friend there.
 His family had to hide their education from the Khmer Rouge in order to stay alive.
 Under the Khmer rule in the late 1970s his family worked in the fields.
 Two million people were killed in four years.
 Today he has dedicated his life to setting up schools in Cambodia.
 You can’t imagine the importance Cambodian’s now place on education.”
 She spoke passionately about the power of education as people worked to rebuild a broken Cambodia.
 I kept thinking that if this is possible after such genocide then Kashmir was possible too.